alexandermishin13/tm1637-kmod/README.md

 Available symbols are:
 * digits [0..9];
 * minus sign;
-* wildcard '#' for keep this position untouched;
+* placeholder '#' for keep this position untouched;
-* ':' and ' ' on 3rd position for set or clear clockpoint;
+* ':' and ' ' in 3rd position for set or clear clockpoint;
-* Any other symbols clears this digit position to blank.
+* Any other symbols leads to an error message.

-If no ':' nor ' ' on 3rd position the clockpoint keeps untouched.
+If at the 3rd position there is neither ':' nor ' ' (number format), then the clockpoint remains unchanged.
+On the other hand, the clock format is strict and requires 5 characters: a colon or space in the third position and 4 digits or placeholders in other ones ('##:##').

 You can change brightness by write a 0...7 digit to kernel variable.
 0 is a darkest one.